SuperOfficeDocs/superoffice-docs/user-guide/en/marketing/editor/drag-and-drop/insert-images-in-message.md

     > [!TIP]
     > For additional image editing options, click **Apply Effects & More**.

-6. (optional) Add a tracked link to the image.
+6. (optional) [Add a tracked link][2] to the image.
 For example, if you are inserting a picture of a product you are launching, you can add a link to an information page for the product.
 You can create a new link or add an existing link.
-See [Include links you want to track][2].

     To add a regular link (untracked): Select the image, and enter the link in the **URL** field.